iotaledger/goshimmer/documentation/docs/apis/webAPI.md

 ---
 # WebAPI - clientLib

-The web API interface allows access to functionality of the node software via exposed http endpoints.
+The web API interface allows access to functionality of the node software via exposed HTTP endpoints.

 ## How to Use the API